 Joel Wenger (Google+) is a lot of things, but most importantly, he’s an individual investor…just like you.

-He earns a living working at a consulting firm and is an avid motorcycle racing fan, back-country skier, and owner of Invest-Safely.com, one of the few sites devoted to the process of investing.
+He earns a living in the automotive industry and is an avid motorcycle racing fan, back-country skier, and owner of Invest-Safely.com, one of the few sites devoted to the process of investing.

 Mr. Wenger began his investing journey as we all do; making just enough money to feel like he knew what he was doing.